openstack-infra/system-config/doc/source/devstack-gate.rst

 The devstack test starts with an essentially bare virtual machine made available by :ref:`nodepool` and prepares the testing environment.
-This is driven by the the devstack-gate repository which holds several scripts that are run by Jenkins.
+This is driven by the devstack-gate repository which holds several scripts that are run by Zuul.

-When a proposed change is approved by the core reviewers, Jenkins triggers the devstack gate test itself.
+When a proposed change is approved by the core reviewers, Zuul triggers the devstack gate test itself.
 This job runs on one of the previously configured nodes and invokes the devstack-vm-gate-wrap.sh script which checks out code from all of the involved repositories, and